-There is no deal without a pain points.
+There is no deal without a pain point.
 Pain is the driver, the ultimate reason why customers will act and buy your solution in the end.

 It may not be obvious in the beginning, but there is always a trigger that gets decision makers to buy.
 It could be something that they need to solve, grow, improve, or reduce.

 However, too many sales people don’t know what the real customer pain point is or how to identify it.

 In this article, we’ll cover exactly what qualifies as a real pain point, what doesn’t, along with real world examples of customer pain points that were strong enough to close a deal.

 In this article, we’ll cover exactly:

 - What A Real Customer Pain Point Is (And What Isn’t)

 - How To Determine if A Pain Point Is Strong Enough (with Real World Examples)

 - The Dangers of Assuming Your Customer’s Pain Points

 What A Real Customer Pain Point Is (And What Isn’t)

 In 4 out of 5 cases, salespeople assume what the pain point is and don’t bother confirming with the customer.
 Many times, these assumptions are built around the features and benefits of a product with no clear understanding of how the product benefits the client.

 Some examples of pain points I’ve come across that were simply not strong enough were:

 - The customer doesn’t have a data storage system

 - The customer needs an automation on XYZ

 - The customer has to act because of compliance reasons.

 The problem is that these are intentions.
 Not actual pain points.
 So, what is a “real” customer pain point?
 It is the answer to the following questions:

 - Why should the customer do anything?

 - What is the reason for acting?

 - What is preventing or stopping the customer from doing anything?

 - What is the consequence of doing nothing?

 - How big of a pain point is it?

 - Is there a deadline that the customer needs to solve this pain point by?